ahajirnis/FallUML2013/Documents/2013Fall/Use Cases/Use_Case_ClubUMLv3_Manual_Merge.md

 1. The user follows Login use case flow to access ClubUML.
 2. The user has already uploaded two valid diagrams of the same type (following UploadDiagram flow of events) and Context.
 3. The uploaded diagrams to be merged are from Papyrus (no Ecore merge support).
+4. The user has selected a project from the welcome page that is currently enabled.

 ##Basic Flow of Events##